The Biomarkers Consortium Launches I-Spy 2 Breast Cancer Clinical Trial

 All results from the trial will be published by the investigators via articles in peer-reviewed scientific journals.
 The large amount of valuable data expected to be generated by the project will be stored in a database at UCSF and M.D.
 Anderson using tools developed as part of the NCI’s Cancer Bioinformatics Grid (caBIG) initiative.
 In order to maximize public health benefit, the not-for-profit Foundation for the NIH will serve as a trusted third party to manage data and intellectual property arising from the trial.

-FNIH will manage the trial as part of the Biomarkers Consortium, a public-private biomedical research partnership that endeavors to develop and qualify biomarkers to speed the development of medicines and therapies for detection, prevention, diagnosis, and treatment of disease and improve patient care.
+FNIH will manage the trial as part of the Biomarkers Consortium, a public-private biomedical research partnership that endeavors to develop and and seek regulatory approval for biomarkers to speed the development of medicines and therapies for detection, prevention, diagnosis, and treatment of disease and improve patient care.
 Members of the Biomarkers Consortium include over fifty partners including the NIH, FDA, the Pharmaceutical Research and Manufacturers of America (PhRMA), the Centers for Medicare & Medicaid Services, the Biotechnology Industry Organization (BIO), major pharmaceutical companies, and numerous not-for-profit medical research organizations.

 Up to 20 of the nation’s leading cancer centers, including many of NCI’s Comprehensive Cancer Centers, will recruit and treat patients as part of the trial.
 Currently selected centers include: